 Some people mention that it’s unlikely that the dog would leave the side of the girls for any reason, especially if the girls had needed help, except in a situation where the dog could physically not be with the girls.
 For example, if the girls were taken into a building or if the girls had gotten into a car then the dog would have just returned home.

-Similarly, if the girls were in the presence of another person that Azul knew and trusted, then it’s possible that Azul would have left.
+Similarly, if Kris Kremers and Lisanne Froon were in the presence of another person that Azul knew and trusted, then it’s possible that Azul would have left.
 These things depend a lot on the character of the dog.
 An analysis of the dog and the dogs state could have been helpful in the case.
+However, no investigation was performed with regards to the dog.

 A List of the Most Bizarre Parts of This Story